helium/HIP/0024-transfer-percentage-of-hotspot.md

 of the nodes within the network to be broken down into smaller pieces that can be transferred between network participants as necessary.

+Much of Helium's network growth is fueled by informal agreements in which hosting is exchanged for a percentage of a hotspot's revenue stream.
-This ability will catalyze the growth of the Helium Network by enabling trust minimized co-ownership of hotspots.
+This ability will catalyze the growth of the Helium Network by actualizing the host-owner relationship at the blockchain level.

 This ability will also catalyze the growth of the Helium Network by automating various repetitive tasks that are currently necessary to maintain a host-owner relationship.
 For example,